maintenance

 Step 2: Rotate Counter-Clockwise

-3. Turn to the “remove” position
+3. Rotate until it hits the “remove” position

-4. You’ll feel it unlock
+4. Should feel it unlock with a slight give

 Step 3: Lift Out the Burr

-1. Pull straight up firmly but gently
+1. Pull straight up—firm but not aggressive

-4. Set aside on a clean cloth
+4. Set it down on a clean cloth

 Cleaning the Upper Burr